amarjitmallick/Portfolio/README.md

 I have added light & dark mode functoinality

 # Motivation
 I have seen many portfolio websites.
-So I decided to make this portfolio website
+So I decided to make this portfolio website to showcase my skills

 # Screenshots
 <p align="center">